nesl/Acuity/README.md

 Run catkin_make another time.
 This should now build with no errors!

+## Running the Code

 Run the following command with a realsense camera to make sure everything is functional:
 ```
 rosrun cam_launch cam_launch1
 ```
 If you run into errors, make sure there is a roscore running, and also make sure to source the devel/setup.bash file.

+This will print out the camera model number.
+This will be different from the default camera number in the src/cam_launch/src/launcher1.cpp file.
+Change the
+CAM1_NAME parameter on line 75 to the appropriate serial number.

+Recompiling with `catkin_make` and